 For many couples, the appeal lies in the Nave, which seats approximately 400 guests.
 This makes it a versatile space; it feels grand enough for a large guest list but remains intimate enough for smaller gatherings.
 The acoustics are also legendary, it’s frequently used for professional musical recordings, which means your organist or choir will sound absolutely heavenly.

-The process for getting married in the Episcopal Church involves a few more steps than a secular venue, but these steps are designed to help you prepare for your life together, not just the wedding day.
+The process for getting married in the Episcopal Church involves a few more steps than a secular venue, including premarital counseling, but these steps are designed to help you prepare for your life together, not just the wedding day.

 Initial Contact and Eligibility